3. Ask, Ask, Ask and Ask.

 Am not talking about the usual icebreakers – like what’s their favorite color, favorite food or movies – no.

-Am talking about you asking questions that will them to disrobe before you emotionally.
+Am talking about you asking questions that will cause them to disrobe before you emotionally.

 Am talking about reaching that point in your relationship where the casual